 - Do you go with the flow and tolerate things just so that you come across as easy-going?

 Going on a lot of dates with a variety of people will formulate the vision of the kind of relationship you desire so that it becomes crystal clear.
-This process will allow you to become more discerning of who you give your heart to so you stop giving it to people who can never love you the way you most desire to be loved.
+This process will allow you to become more discerning of who you give your heart to.
+The experience will ensure that you stop investing in people who can never love you the way you most desire to be loved.

-As you are dating, you’ll want to make requests and ask for what you want.
+While dating, show up authentically by making requests and asking for what you want.
 Don’t be shy.
 Equally so, don’t expect the other person to read your mind.
 The only way to get what you want is to ask for it.
 You know this at work; apply the same thinking to your dating partner.

-When you make requests, pay close attention to how you’re responded to.
-What happens when you make requests, are emotional, or have a disagreement or miscommunication?
+When making requests, pay close attention to how he responds to you.
+What happens when there are bumps in the road?
+When you are emotional, or the two of you have a disagreement or miscommunication, how does he behave?

 How he behaves and treats you under a variety of circumstances will inform you about the kind of person he is and what it would be like to be in a relationship with him long-term.

-And don’t shy away from the uncomfortable conversations.
+Do not look for conflicts, and at the same time do not avoid having uncomfortable conversations.
 You’ll want to know if the two of you can navigate conflict together.
 That’s a real part of life and none of us avoids it no matter how much we want to.

 All of this data will begin to give you a clear picture of how you want your soulmate relationship to function over the long haul.
 The longer you practice, the easier it will be to see what you truly desire from your beloved and what is required for you to create a true soul partnership.